 What is an Affidavit?

-An affidavit is a formal sworn statement of fact that is signed by the original author, who is technically called the “affiant” or “deponent”.
+An affidavit is a formal sworn statement of fact that is signed by the original author.
+The original author is technically called the “affiant” or “deponent”.
 The document is to be officially witnessed as to the authenticity of the affiant’s signature by a notary public.

 The name affidavit originates from Medieval Latin, where it stood for he has declared upon oath.
 An affidavit is a type of verified statement or showing, or in other words, an affidavit contains a verification, meaning it is under oath or penalty of perjury and is required for court proceedings.

 Use of Affidavits

 - An affidavit can be used to allow evidence to be gathered from witnesses or participants who may not be available to testify in person before the court, or who may otherwise fear for their safety if their true identities are revealed in court.
-The person writes down their testimony and a notary public authorizes and confirms the authenticity.
+In this situation, the person writes down their testimony and a notary public authorizes and confirms the authenticity of the affidavit.

 - An affidavit can be used to obtain a declaration on a legal document, such as an application for voter registration, that the information provided by the applicant is truthful to the best of the applicant’s knowledge.
 If, after signing, the information is found to be deliberately untrue with the intent to deceive, the applicant may face perjury charges.